proofengineering/proofengineering.github.io/qed_errata.md

 <a name="exp1">1</a>: The universe polymorphism algorithm in Coq that we cite is based on [Type Checking with Universes](https://doi.org/10.1016/0304-3975(90)90108-T) by Robert Harper and Randy Pollack.
 The DOI that we link to was published in 1991, though the algorithm surfaced in a draft from 1989 that is also available online [here](https://doi.org/10.1007/3-540-50940-2_39).

 <a name="exp2">2</a>: There are two flavors of cubical type theory, and we cite only one.
-The missing citation can be found in [Computational Higher-Dimensional Type Theory](https://doi.org/10.1145/3009837.3009861) by Carlo Angiuli, Robert Harper, and Todd Wilson
+The missing citation can be found in [Computational Higher-Dimensional Type Theory](https://doi.org/10.1145/3009837.3009861) by Carlo Angiuli, Robert Harper, and Todd Wilson.